 - Button fitting foot: sew on the buttonhole

 - Overcasting foot: use with the overcasting stitch to finish fabric edges and can also create a seam at the same time

 - Blind stitch foot: create almost invisible hems on garments and more

 - Monogramming foot: use in conjunction with some of the decorative stitches

-If you’re looking for additional sewing feet, don’t rule out the CE1125prw sewing machine if it doesn’t have exactly what you want.
-According to the CE1125prw manual, you can purchase additional presser feet separately to use on this low-shank sewing machine.
+If you’re looking for additional sewing feet, you can purchase additional presser feet separately to use on this low-shank sewing machine.

 Some of the stitches you will find are: